oliverius/logo/docs/part4.md

 }
 ```

-I am leaving here room for checking some text that is not a primitive because in the future that would be a procedure name but... still a while until we reach that 😊
+I am leaving here room for checking some text that is not a primitive because in the future that would be a procedure name but... still a while until we reach that 😊.

 The last part would be to store the primitive (internal value) instead of the token text in the `Token`.
-The final code for all the project is below. see you in part 5 TODO.
+The final code for all the project is below. see you in the [next part with the turtle graphics](/part5).

 ```javascript
 const delimiters = {